Friday, March 21, 2025

 I departed St Augustine for Fernandina Beach.
 Keith and a Canadian on a Trawler helped me depart as the winds were pushing me onto the dock.

 On Saturday, we took two dinghies to the dock, walked around, had Ice Cream and coffee.
-We each went on our way, Keith checked out a book store and I eventually ended up a distillery tasting and a Winn Dixie grocery store, doing groceries and walking back to the dinghy.
+We each went our separate ways.
+Keith checked out a bookstore, and I ended up at a distillery for a tasting and then at a Winn Dixie grocery store, where I did some grocery shopping before walking back to the dinghy.

 I went to Keith's boat for drinks and investigated why he couldn't see AIS on his chart plotter.
 In fact, no NMEA data could be seen on his Axiom 7.
 The network was wired correctly.